Day of Mourning Ceremony

 To help raise awareness of the importance of workplace safety, local organizations are coming together for an annual event honouring workers who have been killed, injured, or suffered from work-related illness.

-On Friday, April 28 at 10:00 am, everyone is welcome to a Day of Mourning flag-raising ceremony at Simms Park, hosted by the City of Courtenay, CUPE 556, and Threads of Life.
-In the event of inclement weather, the ceremony will be moved to the Courtenay Fire Hall, 650 Cumberland Road.
+On Thursday, April 28 at 10:00 am, everyone is welcome to a Day of Mourning ceremony and moment of silence at the Simms Park Pavilion, hosted by the City of Courtenay, WorkSafeBC, District Labour Council and CUPE 556.

 The Day of Mourning has been a national event since 1991.

 Everyone is welcome to attend the Day of Mourning ceremony.
-For more, please contact Paige Knapman at 250-334-4441.
+For more, please contact Knapman at firstname.lastname@example.org

 For more details on the Day of Mourning, including a list of other ceremonies around B.C., visit www.dayofmourning.bc.ca